janjongboom/ttn-conf-workshop/instructions.md

 1. In the Online Compiler, click *Import > Click here to import from URL*.
 1. Enter `https://github.com/janjongboom/lorawan-fragmentation-in-flash` and click *Import*.
+1. Hit *Compile* again and flash.
+1. Open a serial monitor and see the fragments being applied, the signature verified, and the update executing through the bootloader.
+1. Blinky should run when the update is complete.
+1. Unplug and re-plug in your device to verify that it's actually flashed the new app.

+### 5a.
+OPTIONAL!
+Sign your own copy of blinky

+Blinky is signed with a private key that is public.
+You can also sign it with your own private key (see 3a).

 1. Go into the `src` folder and open `UpdateCerts.h`.
 1. On your computer, locate `UpdateCerts.h` and paste the content into the online compiler.
 1. Now we can sign a package...
-We have created a simple blinky application for you.
+The blinky application is already compiled.
 1. In the terminal, go to the package-signer folder and run:

     ```